airballonboy/cpp_game_development_test/README.md

 ---

-# the rest is setup guide that came with the ase project i'm working with
+# the rest is setup guide that came with the base project i'm working with

 ---
 <p>Opening the Solution:</p>